asmacdo/operator-sdk/website/content/en/docs/user/olm-catalog/generating-a-csv.md

+---
-# Generating a Cluster Service Version (CSV) with Operator SDK
+title: Generating a Cluster Service Version (CSV) with Operator SDK
+linkTitle: Generating a CSV
+---

 This document describes how to manage the following lifecycle for your Operator using the SDK's [`operator-sdk olm-catalog gen-csv`][doc-gen-csv] command: